 Let’s face it.
 There’s never enough time for vacations.
 A week here, a week there…maybe a long weekend sprinkled throughout.
 But, it’s for sure, all of us could use a few more vacations!
+Or, at a minimum, a reason to get out of our own home and see something besides our own Living Room!
 But how?
-Today, I’m offering 5 Ways to be Tourist in Your Home Town.
-A Vacation right in your own back yard!
+Today, let’s talk about 5 Ways to be Tourist in Your Home Town.
+Staycation Ideas for Couples and Staycation Ideas for Families… right in your own back yard!

 Tip #1: Find a Museum and Spend an Hour There

-Probably the easiest activity to accomplish, but how many of you find yourselves eating at the same restaurants over and over again?
+Probably the easiest activity to accomplish of all the staycation ideas, but how many of you find yourselves eating at the same restaurants over and over again?
 Yeah…me too!
-But lately, with three kids in college, and a Senior at home who really does not want to be eating with me and my husband on a regular basis, we have started making an effort to try one new restaurant a weekend.
-A new favorite for us in Dallas is Sassetta….it’s in the Dallas Design District, which I wrote about in this post and this post, and it’s a chic restaurant with excellent indoor or outdoor seating.
-I highly recommend!
+But lately, as Official Empty Nesters, we have started making an effort to try one new restaurant a weekend.

 Tip #4: Take in a Play or Musical